aerogear/aerogear-ios-oauth2/README.md

 ## Building & Running tests

 The project uses [aerogear-ios-http](https://github.com/aerogear/aerogear-ios-http) framework for its http calls, and [aerogear-ios-httpstub](https://github.com/aerogear/aerogear-ios-httpstub) framework for stubbing its http network requests.
-To handle these depedencies, it uses [Cocoapods](http://cocoapods.org).
+To handle these dependencies, it uses [Cocoapods](http://cocoapods.org).
 On the root directory of the project run:

 ```bash
 bundle install